Multiple scales analysis of a nonlinear timestepping instability in simulations of solitons: IMEX timestepping schemes

 \section{IMEX timestepping schemes}

 We make use of two classes of IMEX timestepping schemes in this work.
 IMEX schemes evolve the problem

 forward in time with implicit evaluation of the linear term ${\cal L} u$ and explicit evaluation of $f(u)$ which may be nonlinear.
 In general, this splitting is adopted in order to avoid both explicit stability constraints on the oftentimes stiff linear term and possibly expensive iterative methods needed to implicitly evaluate nonlinearities on each timestep.
-Here we introduce the general structures of the IMEX schemes used in this work, and we direct the interested reader to the Supplemental Material to see how the schemes are applied to the KdV equation in particular.
+Here we introduce the general structures of the IMEX schemes used in this work.
+We direct interested readers to the Supplemental Material to see the schemes written out for the KdV equation~\eqref{eq:KdV}, where we take $f(u)=-u\partial_x u$ and ${\cal L} = \alpha \partial_x^3$.

 The first class of IMEX schemes we work with is semi-implicit backward differencing (SBDF) schemes.
 We use multi-step SBDF schemes ranging from first-order to fourth-order accuracy in time (i.e., SBDF1, SBDF2, SBDF3, and SBDF4).
 These schemes correspond to VSSBDF1-4 as defined in \cite{Wang2008} in the case the timestep size is fixed.
 An $s$-step SBDF scheme has the form